Mr-r-a-d/Differential-Producibility-Analysis-Tool-DPA/README.md

    - Option to analyze specific condition combinations or all combinations

 4. **Metabolite Selection**
-   - Select metabolites based on: rank, p-value, or PFP value, inout threshold value for p-value and PFP
+   - Select metabolites based on: rank, p-value, or PFP value, input threshold value for p-value and PFP
    - Specify number of top metabolites to extract (default: 100) based on rank

 ## Directory Structure